Qujing: Economy

 Qujing Economic and Technological Development Zone (QETDZ) is a provincial development zone approved by Yunnan Provincial Government in August 1992.
 It is located in the east of urban Qujing, the second largest city in Yunnan in terms of economic strengths.
 The location of the development zone is the economic, political and cultural center of Qujing.
 As an agency under Qujing municipal Party committee and municipal government, the administrative commission of QETDZ functions as an economy supervising body at the prefecture level and an administration body at the county level.
 It has 106 km2 under its jurisdiction.
 It shoulders the task of building a new 40-square-kilometer city area and providing service for a population of 400,000 in the upcoming 10 years.

-Ethnic groups

-The Qujing Prefecture Almanac (1997:785) lists the following Yi subgroups.